kadena-community/kadena.js/packages/apps/docs/src/docs/reference/pact/syntax.md

 ---
-title: Syntax
+title: Syntax and keywords
 description:
   This document is a reference for the Pact smart-contract language, designed for correct, transactional execution on a high-performance blockchain.
-menu: Syntax
+menu: Syntax and keywords
-label: Syntax
+label: Syntax and keywords
 order: 4
 layout: full
 tags: ['pact', 'language reference', 'syntax']